German unity: Eastern states still lag economically, but catching up, report says | DW | 07.07.2021

 Private assets remained heavily imbalanced, with western households having €182,000 ($216,00) and eastern households only €88,000, or 48% by comparison.

-That gap had narrowed since 1993, when the eastern assets stood at only 29%, noted the ministry's report.
+That gap had narrowed since 1993, when the eastern assets stood at only 29%, according to the report.

 On climate-impacting carbon-dioxide emissions, the eastern states, including Berlin had achieved 60% while western states only 21%

-Wanderwitz, born in Karl-Marx City, renamed Chemnitz and a member of the Bundestag from Saxony state since 2002, nevertheless on Wednesday described the eastern states' economic recovery since reunification as "successful."
+Wanderwitz, born in Karl-Marx-Stadt (Karl Marx City), since renamed Chemnitz, and a member of the Bundestag from Saxony state since 2002, described the eastern states' economic recovery since reunification as "successful."

-Since 1990, the siting of government and research institutions, as well as infrastructure projects in the east, had even resulted in new technologies now being at the forefront in areas, one devoted, for example, to coal extraction, he said.
+He said that since 1990 the siting of government and research institutions, as well as infrastructure projects, in the east, had resulted in new technologies, including, for example, for coal extraction.

-Since 2020, the German government no longer provided regional funding based on east-west coordinates, said Wanderwitz, but "according to actual need."
+Since 2020, the German government no longer provided regional funding based on east-west coordinates, Wanderwitz said, but "according to actual need."

 "The overriding goal remains equivalent living conditions," he said, referring to Germany as a whole.

-On eastern political attitudes, Wanderwitz said many people had a "deepened fundamental skepticism" toward democracy, adding: "This is admittedly a minority, but the minority is larger than in the old German states."
+On eastern political attitudes, Wanderwitz said many people had a "deepened fundamental skepticism" toward democracy.
+"This is admittedly a minority, but the minority is larger than in the old German states," he said.

 "This is democracy-endangering… this situation must change, that before every regional election in eastern Germany, we stare like rabbits at a snake and tremble over pending results, wondering what percentages extreme-right forces will reach."

-"We can see great progress in equalizing living conditions in the east and west, added Merkel.
+"We can see great progress in equalizing living conditions in the east and west," Merkel said.
 "Let's think, for example, of the baseline pension, which is particularly important for people in the new German states is important."

-Carsten Schneider, parliamentary manager of the Social Democrats (SPD), Merkel's junior government coalition partner, said eastern Germany remained disadvantaged and predicted that within the next 20 or 30 years it would still struggle to reach western levels.
+Carsten Schneider, parliamentary manager of the Social Democrats, Merkel's junior government coalition partner, said eastern states remained disadvantaged and predicted that, in 20 to 30 years, they would still struggle to reach western levels.

 That was despite "the capacity for innovation and improvisation being greater in the east," he told the Passauer Neue Presse newspaper.

-"We have to take advantage of this," said Schneider, urging a focus in all decisions on new technologies, such as hydrogen as fuel, being kept on eastern states.
+"We have to take advantage of this," Schneider said, urging a focus in all decisions on new technologies, such as hydrogen for fuel, being kept on eastern states.

 ipj/sms (dpa, AFP, epd)